howardisaacson/Introduction-to-Astronomy-Research-2018/Week2_numpy_astropy/README.md

    - Instructor goes through the abstract, introduction, and figures of [this paper](https://arxiv.org/pdf/1509.07514.pdf) with students, explaining in detail their method for reading scientific papers.

 4) Writing prompt
+   - Please create a Google Drive and share it with the instructors.
+Please keep all of your writing responses, completed tutorials, notes, etc. in this Drive.

 ### Writing Prompt